This guide will cover a basic import of transactions, with assignment to contacts or companies, into Jetpack CRM.

 How to Import Transactions from CSV into Jetpack CRM

 Follow these steps to get your transactions into Jetpack CRM.
-It’s a pre-requisite that you have the CSV Importer PRO extension installed, because the default CSV importer in the core CRM only deals with Contact importing.
+It’s a prerequisite that you have the CSV Importer PRO extension installed because the default CSV importer in the core CRM only deals with contact importing.

 1) Getting your CSV File Ready